Total capital outflow from Russia increased to $31.3 billion last year, a 160 percent increase from 2016, Russia’s Central Bank reported Wednesday.

 Previous Central Bank estimates put capital outflow at $29 billion, based on an oil price of $53 per barrel.
 In recent months, the price of oil has risen to $69 per barrel.

-The Central Bank said that capital outflow in other sectors was "mutually compensating,” the Interfax news agency reported
+The Central Bank said that capital outflow in other sectors was "mutually compensating,” the Interfax news agency reported.

 In 2016, capital flight totalled $19.8 billion, according to Central Bank figures.

 We, the journalists of The Moscow Times, refuse to be silenced.
-Our commitment to providing accurate and unbiased reporting on Russia remains unshaken.
-But we need your help to continue our critical mission.
+But to continue our work, we need your help.

 Your support, no matter how small, makes a world of difference.
-If you can, please support us monthly starting from just 2.
-It's quick to set up, and you can be confident that you're making a significant impact every month by supporting open, independent journalism.
-Thank you.
+If you can, please support us monthly starting from just $2.
+It's quick to set up, and every contribution makes a significant impact.